utah-cs4470-sp23/class/assignment3/README.md

 ## Images in JPL

-In JPL, the `pict` type is a rank-2 array of pixels, where a pixel is a tuple containing four floats: `{ red, green, blue, alpha }`.
+In this assignment we'll refer to a `pict` type: a rank-2 array of pixels, where a pixel is a tuple containing four floats: `{ red, green, blue, alpha }`.
+In JPL code you should use the explicit version of this type: `float4[,]`.

 The four values in a pixel represent the intensity of that pixel in the red, green, blue, and alpha channels.
 Each color channel ranges from 0.0 (none of that color) to 1.0 (maximum intensity of that color).
 The alpha channel ranges from 0.0 (totally transparent) to 1.0 (totally opaque).

 For example, the pixel value `{ 1., 0., 0., 1. }` is an opaque red
 color, while `{ 1., 1., 0., 0.5 }` is a semi-transparent yellow.
 The